EvanLesnefsky/https---github.com-EvanLesnefsky-new/README.md

     * Estimated Challenge - 3: Basic shooting mechanics are straightforward, but implementing accurate hit detection and weapon variety will take time.
 3. Visual Effects: Particle systems for thrusters, weapon impacts, and explosions
     * Estimated Challenge - 3: Creating polished effects will require iteration and optimization.
-4. GUI Interface: Dynamic heads-up display showing health and points or enemies killed
-    * Estimated Challenge - 4: Creating a responsive, aesthetic UI while being functional.
-5. Enemy AI: Basic enemy behavior with movement and attack patterns
+4. Enemy AI: Basic enemy behavior with player tracking and attack patterns
-    * Estimated Challenge - 5: Implementing smart, challenging AI that works in 3D space with flying mechanics.
+    * Estimated Challenge - 5: Implementing smart, challenging AI that has tracking-location abilities and shoots at the player.
 6. Level Design: Multiple levels with increasing complexity and objectives
     * Estimated Challenge - 3: Building engaging levels that complement the flight mechanics.